 This is a great school if your child excels in sports and academics.
 If not...forget it.
 They provide absolutely NO help if your child is underperforming.
 You must hire a tutor.
 No after school help.
 No before school help.
 They won't even switch teachers if it's not a good fit.
 It's your problem alone if your child needs a little help.
 Bullying is rampant.
 Shocking what "good Christian kids" say to each other when they think no one is looking.
 There is absolutely no parent involvement.
 Especially out of school.
 No parties social gatherings or moms get togethers.
 You have to be nominated to be a room mom!!!
 Very strong alumni presence...and not in a good way.
 Very ostracizing and unfriendly to new families.

 Trinity Christian Academy is a private high school in Addison.
-1,513 children attend Trinity Christian Academy and identify mostly as White, non-Hispanic; Black, non-Hispanic; and Asian.
+1,513 students go to Trinity Christian Academy and identify mostly as White, non-Hispanic; Black, non-Hispanic; and Asian.
 The student to teacher ratio at Trinity Christian Academy is 10:1.
 The Fairhill School is one of the nearest high schools.

 - Ceramics sculpture